The 6 Best Flight Simulator Headphones for Virtual Flying in 2024

 The build quality of the gaming headset is what will determine how durable it is.
 Is it made of durable materials or just some cheaper plastic?
 Can you adjust the height and width to get a perfect fit for your head size?
 Is it water-or shock resistant?

-When considering sound quality, some headsets are built with simulated surround sound, so you can hear every little detail in your games.
+When considering sound quality, some headsets are built with simulated surround sound (many of the headsets mentioned above offer 7.1 surround sound!), so you can hear every little detail in your games.
 Others have noise-canceling features to block out external sounds and focus on the game audio.

 When you are planning on lots of hours of virtual flying, the comfort of the headset might be one of the most important aspects to look for.